Families & Caretakers

 3 levels of French language learning resources to support your child at home:

-We recommend checking first with your child’s teacher to better understand their current stage in French language learning.
-This will help you choose resources that best support their personal progress and language development.
+We encourage you to check with your child’s teacher to better understand their current stage in French language learning.
+This will help you choose resources that best support their progress and language development.
+Select the level and grade below that best represents your child to explore suggested resources tailored to their needs.

 Getting Started